 - Currently producing approximately 50,000 ounces of gold per annum at the Mupane Gold Mill

-- All-in operating cash cost of $764 per ounce excluding royalties
+- Operating cash cost of $1,457 per ounce (excluding royalties)

 - Experienced senior management team with relevant past experience including Ravi Sood, former CEO of Navina Asset Management